Hudamuneeb/small-text-generator/README.md

 ---

-## ⚙️ How It Works

-Computers do not store letters as shapes.
-They store numbers assigned to each character.

-Unicode is a global standard that assigns a unique code to every letter, symbol, and emoji.
-This generator replaces standard characters with their Unicode equivalents to create the "small text" effect.

-Example:

 # Small Text Generator

 A lightweight online tool that converts normal text into small Unicode text styles such as: